Clifford Husbands

 Sir Clifford Straughn Husbands GCMG KStJ KA QC (5 August 1926 – 11 October 2017) was a Barbadian judge who served as the sixth Governor-General of Barbados.
 He held this office from 1996, when he was appointed after the death of Nita Barrow, until he retired on 31 October 2011.
+He was the longest-serving Barbadian Governor-General.

 Husbands died suddenly of a heart attack on 11 October 2017 at the age of 91.
 He was predeceased by his wife, Lady Ruby Husbands (née Parris), who died on 7 July 2009.